LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 ### Decision-Making

+- [Business Value Game](https://www.agile42.com/en/business-value-game/) - by Andrea Tomasini.
+Takeaway: an interactive game in which a "product management board" of stakeholders decides, in a manner inspired by Planning Poker, which goals to prioritize based on relative value to the business.

 - [“Do We All Agree” Is a Terrible Question](https://medium.com/@hunterwalk/do-we-all-agree-is-a-terrible-question-14499769591b) - by Hunter Walk.
 Takeaway: We often confuse 'collaboration' with 'consensus.'
 The former is about engaging a group of people to work together and discuss ideas.
 It aims to make the whole greater than the sum of its parts.
 The best leaders are certainly collaborative."

 - [The 90% Agreement Rule](https://hackernoon.com/the-90-agreement-rule-36757dcc8eaa) - by Lawrence Ripsher.
 Takeaway: Ripsher asserts that "we spend 90% of our time, talking about the 10% of things we disagree on."
 This takes up time and energy.
 Instead, "[c]reate clarity (and build on) wherever there is ‘about 90% agreement’ first— then come back around and address the disagreements after."